wp-plugins/add-to-any-subscribe/README.txt

 3. This is the drop-down menu showing the services available to the user within the Subscribe menu.
 Services are constantly added/updated.

 == Changelog ==

+.9.5.5.2:

+* Additional Options in Admin panel provides link to JavaScript API
+* Option to have full addtoany.com legacy page open in a new window

 .9.5.5.1: